JackMordaunt/nativefier/readme.md

 - [ ] Integrate with chrome via the Chrome DevTools Protocol.
 - [ ] Integrate with this [icon repository](https://github.com/jiahaog/nativefier-icons).
 - [ ] Inject JS/CSS for customisable experience.

+## ie11 GUI with asmjs-unknown-emscripten

+- Needs polyfil for Math.random()
+- It seems like my prepended js "runtime.js" is NOT being prepended/activated
+- ??